ActianCorp/zeenea-platform-docs/docs/zeenea-studio-search.md

 You can restrict your search to one of four scopes:

-* Default: Datasets, Visualisations, Data Processes, Categories, and Custom Items
+* Default: Datasets, Visualizations, Data Processes, Categories, and Custom Items
-* Assets: Datasets, Visualisations and Data Processes
+* Assets: Datasets, Visualizations and Data Processes
 * Glossary: Glossary Items
 * All Items